ripyanr/canvas-api-php-library/README.md

 - `parsePagination()`
 - `normalizeResult()`

+# Writing your own Clients

+All Clients are implementations of the `CanvasApiClientInterface` class, and passed in explicitly to the API object - and therefore writing your own Client classes is possible.
+The only implementation that is required by the interface is the implementation covered by the `HasApiAdapter` trait, and so using that trait will satisfy the implementation requirements, and you can begin writing your custom Client.

+Theoretically this API library will be complete at some point, and so writing custom Clients won't be necessary, but as this library is still growing it is possible that some API functionality is missing, and you'll want to fill gaps yourself.
+If you do, please consider creating a pull request to add your adapter to this repo!

 # Questions?
 Concerns?

 Please contact us at its-laravel-devs-l@uncg.edu, or open an issue on this repo (if able).

 # Version History

+## 0.3

+- Rewrite for new Client format

 ## 0.2